 Any person can contact the Title IX Coordinators in person, by telephone, by e-mail, and/or by using the contact information listed above.
 You can also contact the Title IX Coordinators via the Online complaint form, or by any other means that result in the Title IX Coordinators receiving your verbal or written report.
-Reports can be made to the Title IX Coordinators, including during non-business hours, by using the Online Complaint Form or email: titleIX@doradoacademy.org.
+Reports can be made to the Title IX Coordinators, including during non-business hours, by using the Online Complaint Form available in the Plus Portal School Resources or email: titlelX@doradoacademy.org.

-Formal complaint of sexual harassment
+Formal complaint of sex-based discrimination and sexual harassment

-Either a complainant or any of Title IX Coordinators can file a formal complaint alleging sexual harassment against a respondent.
+Either a complainant or any of Title IX Coordinators can file a formal complaint alleging sex-based discrimination or sexual harassment against a respondent.

-To qualify as a formal complaint, the document must be filed by a complainant (a document or electronic submission that contains the complainant's physical or digital signature, or otherwise indicates that the complainant is the person filing the formal complaint) or signed by any of the Title

-IX Coordinators.
-The document must allege sexual harassment against a respondent and request that the School investigates the allegation of sexual harassment.
+To qualify as a formal complaint, the document must be filed by a complainant (a document or electronic submission that contains the complainant's physical or digital signature, or otherwise indicates that the complainant is the person filing the formal complaint) or signed by any of the Title IX Coordinators.
+The document must allege sex-based discrimination or sexual harassment against a respondent and request that the School investigates this allegation.